STATE PRIORITIES

 Beyond food and nutrition policy, we recognize the need to tackle the root causes of hunger and poverty.
 Feeding New York State is proud to support:

-• Statewide rental assistance voucher program to help New Yorkers struggling to afford housing.
+• Provide a statewide rental assistance voucher for New Yorkers struggling to afford housing.

-• Guarantee health insurance coverage for the roughly 154,000 New Yorkers excluded from healthcare due to their immigration status.
+• Guarantee health coverage for all uninsured New Yorkers, including the over 154,000 individuals excluded solely on the basis of their immigration status.

-• Provide increased and sustained support for individuals returning to society after incarceration.
+• Provide increased and sustained support for New Yorkers re-entering society after a period of incarceration.

-• Strengthen the Earned Income Tax Credit and Child Tax Credit, expand the credits to Individual Tax Identification Number (ITIN) filers, and introduce quarterly payments.
+• Strengthen the state’s existing Child Tax Credit and Earned Income Tax Credit, introduce quarterly payments, and expand the credit to include Individual Tax Identification Number (ITINs) filers.

-• Enable municipalities to better support local food producers, environmental sustainability, labor standards, nutritional value, animal welfare, and racial equity.
+• Enable municipal institutions to adopt values-based food procurement, which would allow for the consideration of local food producers, environmental sustainability, labor standards, nutritional value, animal welfare, and racial equity in procurement law.

 • Expand access to menstrual products, hygiene and personal care items for SNAP and WIC participants.